 - (1) "Audit Fees" are the aggregate fees for the audit of our annual financial statements.
-This category also includes services that generally the independent accountant provides, such as consents and assistance with and review of documents filed with the SEC. - (2) "Audit-Related Fees" are the aggregate fees for assurance and related services that are reasonably related to the performance of the audit and are not reported under Audit Fees. - (3) "Tax Fees" are the aggregate fees for professional services rendered by the principal accountant for tax compliance, tax advice and tax planning related services. - (4) "All Other Fees" are any additional amounts for products and services provided by the principal accountant.
-There were no "Tax Fees" during 2021 or 2022.
+This category also includes services that generally the independent accountant provides, such as consents and assistance with and review of documents filed with the SEC. - (2) "Audit-Related Fees" are the aggregate fees for assurance and related services that are reasonably related to the performance of the audit and are not reported under Audit Fees.
+Audit-Related fees for the year ended June 30,2023 relate to transition and quarterly review fees. - (3) "Tax Fees" are the aggregate fees for professional services rendered by the principal accountant for tax compliance. - (4) "All Other Fees" are any additional amounts for products and services provided by the principal accountant, mainly ESG assurance services

-Our audit committee reviews and pre-approves the scope and the cost of audit services related to us and permissible non-audit services performed by the independent auditors, other than those for de minimis services which are approved by the audit committee prior to the completion of the audit.
-All of the services related to us provided by KPMG LLP during the last fiscal year have been pre-approved by the audit committee.
+Our audit committee reviews and pre-approves the scope and the cost of audit services related to us and permissible non-audit services performed by the independent auditors.
+All of the services related to us provided by PricewaterhouseCoopers LLP during the last fiscal year have been pre-approved by the audit committee.